Sreevatsa03/cryptic-jepa/README.md

 python -m src.data.data_processing
 ```

+this will also write shared-atom topology and trajectories for downstream visualization:

+- `data/shared_atoms_topology.pdb`
+- `data/patch_traj_shared.xtc`
+- `data/eq_patch_traj_shared.xtc`

 ## dataset and dataloader

 after generating the contact maps with `src/data/data_processing.py`, use the dataset and dataloader utilities to build JEPA context-target pairs with a max gap and optional gaussian jitter.

+the goal here is to teach the model local temporal consistency in the equilibrium regime. the `max_gap` defines how far apart context/target frames can be, and `jitter_std` adds small noise to encourage robustness to thermal fluctuations.

 smoke test the dataloader on the equilibrium tensors: